How (and Why) To Stalk Influencers

 - Site Auditor: Run a Site Auditor crawl on your influencer’s website.
 Take five broken links that the audit uncovered and go find the correct links.
 Email your influencer with a note like, “Came across these broken links on your site and thought you might appreciate the updated URLs.”
 If none of the “correct links” are yours — if you’re totally selfless here — you may have the beginning of a good, honest relationship.

-We call it Marketing Flight School.
 Every Thursday at 11 a.m.
 CST a Raven expert teaches a new training class focused on making you a smarter marketer.
+Sign up here.

 Previous Marketing Flight School sessions